jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 Well, I will do what

+I' not a proponent of good design just for the sake of having a good design.
+I'm a proponent of good design because it helps in eliminating bugs, and good design helps in eliminating errors that programmers can make.

 ### (e) TDD Preacher/Guide

 > "... preaching sermons to the unconverted in the hope of redeeming them (or at least their code)."
 Tomek Kaczanowski